-One of the most prevalent and – at the same time, for the modern historian – most daunting and frustrating aspects of researching lacrosse history in Canada is the sport’s heavy reliance on oral history.
-Stories and anecdotes that have been passed down word-of-mouth between the generations which are then later documented to paper as ‘fact’ – and then trying to sort out all the inconsistencies that then arise when these stories do not match.
+One of the most prevalent – and at the same time, for the modern historian, most frustrating – aspects of researching lacrosse history in Canada is the sport’s heavy reliance on oral history.
+Stories and anecdotes that have been passed down word-of-mouth between the generations which are then later documented on to paper becoming ‘fact’ – and then the historian is left trying to sort out and make sense of all the inconsistencies that arise when these stories do not match.

-When it comes to lacrosse played on the Coast, visual references such as film footage of lacrosse is essentially non-existent, with only a single-known, brief, blurry clip dating from before the 1920s, so we are forced to rely on the words of newspaper reports, photographs, and reminiscences of those who were there at the matches.
-While granted that photographs are visual references, they are however but a singular instant captured in time and generally do not shed any clues as to the actual playing ability of the subjects in them.
+When it comes to lacrosse played on the Coast, visual references such as film footage of lacrosse is essentially non-existent, with only a single-known, brief, blurry clip dating from before the 1920s.
+This forces historians to rely on the words of newspaper reports, photographs, and reminiscences of those who were there at the matches.
+While granted photographs are visual references, they are however but a singular instant captured in time and generally do not shed any clues as to the actual playing ability of the subjects in them.

-With so many of the great lacrosse players from yesterday, while it has been passed along in generalised terms that such and such player was a great star or a fan favourite, we have very little factual data today as to show why they were so regarded.
+With so many of the great lacrosse players from yesterday, while it has been passed along in generalised terms that such and such player was a great star or a fan favourite, we have very little factual data today to compare with their peers and show why they were so regarded.
 The inevitable passing of time ensured that a player obituary was written with little regard for accuracy and more focus on memorialising the deceased in the very best light.
 First-hand reminiscence and observations do have value when documented at the time of occurrence, but as time marches on, those memories grow old and fade and often start to diverge and contradict with the hard facts that do remain and can be confirmed.